Whiteknight/whiteknight.github.com/_posts/2011-09-10-dust_settles.md

 the Parrot project and we need to make a few changes.
 Specifically, we need to become faster and more nimble by ditching the deprecation policy, being less formal about the roadmap, and being more focused on making Parrot better.
-Later, Jonathan Leto sent out an email talking about how we need to have a concise and clear vision to pursue, to prevent us from getting stuck in the same kind of swamp that we're trying to pull ourselves out of.
+Later, Jonathan "Duke" Leto sent out an email talking about how we need to have a concise and clear vision to pursue, to prevent us from getting stuck in the same kind of swamp that we're trying to pull ourselves out of.
 He had some good ideas there that need to be addressed.

 [email]: http://lists.parrot.org/pipermail/parrot-dev/2011-September/006179.html